usnistgov/metaschema/toolchains/xslt-proto-v04/issues.md

 ## Overall goals

-Stable implementation - runs without having to revisit Easy to use - complexities are hidden from the casual user but available to the expert Well documented = both Metaschema spec and this toolkit Support deployment as a library of functionalities over formats defined by an arbitrary metaschema
+Stable implementation - runs without having to revisit Easy to use - complexities are hidden from the casual user but traceable/verifiable by the expert Well documented = both Metaschema spec and this toolkit Support deployment as a library of functionalities over formats defined by an arbitrary metaschema